 - (a) All Gaming employees shall be required to obtain a License from the Commission established pursuant to this Ordinance.
 The Commission shall conduct background investigations of all Gaming employees and shall deny or revoke such Licenses for any employee whose prior activities, criminal records, if any, and reputation, habits and associations pose a threat to the public interest or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming. - (b) When a Key Employee or a Primary Management Official begins work at a Gaming Operation, the Commission shall forward to the NIGC a complete application file containing the information listed under Section 3.4(b). - (c) Before issuing a license to a Primary Management Official or to a Key Employee, the Commission shall: - (1) Create and maintain an investigative report on each background investigation.
-An investigative report shall include all of the following: - (i) Steps taken in conducting a background investigation; - (ii) Results obtained; - (iii) Conclusions reached; and - (iv) The bases for those conclusions.
+An investigative report shall include all of the following: - (i) Steps taken in conducting a background investigation; - (ii) Results obtained; - (iii) Conclusions reached; and - (iv) The bases for those conclusions. - (2) Submit a Notice of Results (NOR) of the Applicant's background investigation to the NIGC no later than sixty (60) days after the applicant begins work. - (3) The NOR shall contain:

-- (2) Submit a copy of the Applicant's background investigative report and copy of the eligibility determination made pursuant to Section 3.6 to the NIGC no later than sixty (60) days after the applicant begins work. - (d) Upon completion of a background investigation for a Key Employee or Primary Management Official, the Commission shall make a specific determination of eligibility for employment in a Gaming Operation pursuant to Section 3.6. - (e) If, within the 30-day period of receiving the report, NIGC provides the Commission with objections to the issuance of a License to a Key Employee or to a Primary Management Official, the Commission shall reconsider the Application, taking into account the objections itemized by the NIGC.
-The Commission shall make the final decision whether to issue a license to such applicant. - (f) If the Commission does not license an Applicant: - (1) The Commission shall notify the NIGC; and - (2) Shall forward copies of its eligibility determination and investigative report to the NIGC for inclusion in the Indian Gaming Individuals Record System. - (g) For Primary Management Officials and Key Employees, the Commission shall retain Applications for employment and reports of background investigations for inspection by the NIGC or its designee for no less than three (3) years from the date of termination of employment.
+- (i) Applicant's name, date of birth, and social security number; - (ii) Date on which the applicant began or will begin work as a Key Employee or Primary Management Official; - (iii) A summary of the information presented in the investigative report which shall at a minimum include a listing of: - (A) Licenses that have previously been denied; - (B) Gaming licenses that have been revoked, even if subsequently reinstated; - (C) Every known criminal charge brought against the applicant within the last ten (10) years of the date of application; and - (D) Every felony of which the applicant has been convicted or any ongoing prosecution. - (iv) A copy of the eligibility determination made under this section. - (d) Upon completion of a background investigation for a Key Employee or Primary Management Official, the Commission shall make a specific determination of eligibility for employment in a Gaming Operation pursuant to Section 3.6. - (e) If, within the 30-day period of receiving the report, NIGC provides the Commission with objections to the issuance of a License to a Key Employee or to a Primary Management Official, the Commission shall reconsider the Application, taking into account the objections itemized by the NIGC.
+The Commission shall make the final decision whether to issue a license to such applicant. - (f) If the Commission does not license an Applicant: - (1) The Commission shall notify the NIGC within thirty (30) days of its decision; and - (2) Shall forward copies of its eligibility determination and Notice of Results to the NIGC for inclusion in the Indian Gaming Individuals Record System. - (g) For Primary Management Officials and Key Employees, the Commission shall retain Applications for employment and reports of background investigations for inspection by the NIGC or its designee for no less than three (3) years from the date of termination of employment. - (h) Within thirty (30) days of the issuance of the license, the Commission shall notify the NIGC of its issuance.